 League Director ResponsibilitiesThe Committee will appoint one League Director for each league or championship.
-The League Director may also, if he wishes, take on the role of Race Director for some or all of the races in his league.
+The League Director may also, if they wish, take on the role of Race Director for some or all of the races in their league.

 The responsibilities of the League Director are to:

 - Appoint Race Directors for each race in the league

 - Decide the scoring rules for the league, in consultation with the Committee e.g.

 - Is the winner the runner with the lowest points or the lowest total time?